GUDHI/TDA-tutorial/README.md

 ![title](Images/Pers14.PNG)

-A filtration is a increasing sequence of sub-complexes of a simplicial complex $K$, it can be seen as ordering the simplices included in the complex $K$.
-Indeed, simpicial complexes often come with a specific order, as for [Vietoris-Rips complexes](https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_complex), [Cech complexes](https://en.wikipedia.org/wiki/%C4%8Cech_complex) and [alpha complexes](https://en.wikipedia.org/wiki/Alpha_shape#Alpha_complex).
+A filtration is a increasing sequence of sub-complexes of a simplicial complex K, it can be seen as ordering the simplices included in the complex K. Indeed, simpicial complexes often come with a specific order, as for [Vietoris-Rips complexes](https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_complex), [Cech complexes](https://en.wikipedia.org/wiki/%C4%8Cech_complex) and [alpha complexes](https://en.wikipedia.org/wiki/Alpha_shape#Alpha_complex).

 In Gudhi, filtered simplicial complexes are encoded through a data structure called simplex tree.
 The vertices are represented by integers, the edges by couple of integers etc.
 ![CSexemple](http://gudhi.gforge.inria.fr/python/latest/_images/Simplex_tree_representation.png)